James M. Simms

 Simms and his African-American colleagues in the Georgia Assembly were prohibited from taking office after a vote by their colleagues.
 Federal intervention in 1870 overturned the discriminatory action.
+In 1871, Simms became the first African American judge in Georgia when he was appointed to the First Senatorial District Court.
+However, due to his unpopularity with Republicans and the white press, Simms resigned less than a year later.
 He wrote about his church's history in Savannah, Georgia.

 In 1870, he supported the Baptist minister and Assembly delegate Ulysses L. Houston in occupying the Bryan County Baptist Church, which had been taken over by his rival Alexander Harris; for their role in this protest, Houston and Simms were both arrested.